Bonnie W. Oldham Library Research Prize

 View the full judging rubric to better tailor your application to the selection criteria.
 You can also read our tips to help you describe your research.

-In the event the judging panel determines that none of the applications submitted for the research prize is meritorious, then no prize will be awarded.
+In the event the judging panel determines that none of the applications submitted for the research prize are meritorious, then no prize will be awarded.

 Award

-Winning projects and essays may be publicly displayed in the Weinberg Memorial Library and will be preserved in the Library’s Digital Collections, with access open to the public.
+• Winning projects and essays may be publicly displayed in the Weinberg Memorial Library and will be preserved in the University of Scranton Archives, with default access open to the public.

-Photographs of winning students and their faculty mentors will be taken at the Awards Ceremony and Reception and published in Library promotional materials.
+• Photographs of honorees will be taken at the Awards Ceremony and Reception and published in Library promotional materials.

 The Bonnie W. Oldham Library Research Prize is coordinated annually by the Library Research Prize Planning Committee.